Information topologies on non-commutative state spaces: Exponential families

 \subsection{The mean value chart}

-We generalize the identity chart of the manifold of invertible states $\ri\cS$ in a C*-subalgebra $\cA$ of ${\rm Mat}(n,\bC)$ to the mean value chart of an exponential family.
-Its inverse is the real analytic mean value parametrization of the exponential families.
+We settle the mean value chart of an exponential family.
+Its inverse is the real analytic mean value parametrization.
+The mean value chart was established for linear spaces $\Theta=U$ in \cite{Wichmann}.
+Examples are shown in Figure~\ref{fig:two_families}.